gameyfin/docs/docs/plugins/index.md

 - **Steam Metadata Plugin**: This plugin fetches game metadata from Steam using <em>undocumented</em> APIs.
 - **SteamGridDB Metadata Plugin**: This plugin fetches only covers from SteamGridDB.
 - **Direct Download Plugin**: This plugin allows your users to directly download games in their web browser.
+- **Torrent Download Plugin**: This plugin runs a built-in torrent tracker and offers users to download via Torrent so the network load is distributed between all users that download a game.